neok/oioi-documentation/docs/calls/user_post_details.rst

         For example: if the identifier type is username and the identifier is the user's username, then token is used for authentication instead of a password.

+    details
+        This field contains the details of a user (object)

         first-name
             First name of a user, can be null (string).

         last-name
             Last name of a user, can be null (string).

         address
             The address where the user lives.
 Can be null (object).

             street
                 Street name (string).

             street-number
-           Street number (string).
+                number (string).

             zip
                 Zipcode for the address (string).

             city
                 Name of the City (string).

             country
                 Country, mandatory (string).

                 Please use international two letter codes (ISO 3166-1 alpha-2).

         locale
             Defining the locale of the user (string).

             Two lower case letters.
 E.g. en for English or de for German.
 Can be null.

         vat
             The VAT number is validated, can be null (string).

         social-security-number
             Social security number, can be null (string).

         billing-name
             If the name on te bill should not be first and lastname.
 Can be null (string).

         billing-address
             In case the address on the bill shall be different from the address, it can be specified.
 Can be null (object).

             street
                 Street name (string).

             street-number
                 Street number (string).

             zip
                 Zipcode for the address (string).

             city
                 Name of the City (string).

             country
                 Country, mandatory (string).

                 Please use international two letter codes (ISO 3166-1 alpha-2).

 Response
 --------